 He also served as an ambassador for the Kika Foundation (Children’s Cancer Foundation) in the Netherlands.
 He owns Pama Sports, a soccer training and consultancy company in the United States.
 He served four years as a volunteer assistant coach for Kennesaw State University Women's Soccer program (NCAA Division I).
 He has been a member of the boys and girls Region III and IV ODP staff for more than 15 years and he was a head coach for Georgia's Olympic Development Program (ODP) for over 10 years.
 He has been an instructor for US Soccer and served for more than 20 years as a director of coaching for various soccer organizations around the States (Idaho, Arkansas, Georgia).
 He has produced over 300 collegiate players (NCAA/NAIA) in all those years as well as 11 World Cup participants and over 30 professional players.
 Currently he also serves as a Technical Director for local metro Atlanta soccer program, Impact SC.

 Coach Pama holds a KNVB (Dutch Federation) Trainer Coach II and III License (UEFA B and C), a United States Soccer Federation A and B License, an US Soccer National Youth License as well as a KNVB Referee License.

-Pama resides in Canton, GA with his wife Karen and their two children AJ and Sydney.
+Pama resides in Canton.
 In addition to his passion for soccer, he enjoys hiking, cycling, long beach walks and history.